YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario08/2_DR/README.md

 $ kubectl delete ns wpargo2
 namespace "wpargo2" deleted
 ```
-While it takes a few seconds to complete, you can immediately see in ArgoCR that there is an issue:
+While it takes a few seconds to complete, you can immediately see in ArgoCD that there is an issue:
 <p align="center"><img src="Images/ArgoCD_wordpress_missing2.png" width="384"></p>

 In order to failover your application, you could change the target AMR manually...